OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

   return math.square(4)
 ```

 This separation is important.
-Builtins are compiler-provided, while `stdlib` is where regular Arx library code can grow.
+Builtins are compiler-provided, while `stdlib` should be imported.

 ### Testing support

 Arx also has an `arx test` subcommand.
-The runner searches for test files, discovers zero-argument `test_*` functions returning `none`, and executes each test in its own compiled subprocess. ([GitHub][1])
+The runner searches for test files, discovers zero-argument `test_*` functions returning `none`, and executes each test in its own compiled subprocess.

 ```bash
 arx test